 LeGrand Stadium at 1st Community Credit Union Field (ASU Campus)

 Medals, Plaques, Trophies

 Individual and team awards will be given in compliance with UIL specifications and guidelines.
 All trophies and medals are awarded according to the uniform state plan and are uniform in all regions.
 Academic awards will be presented at the verification/contest site after official results.
 Athletic awards will be presented at the site of the competition.
 Please plan to be present for awards for your event or have someone from your school present.
-Unclaimed awards will be mailed only if a self-addressed envelope has been left with the Contest Director.

-Open Carry, Campus Carry, and Smoking Policies
+Smoking, Open Carry, and Campus Carry Policies